See Thailand Through My Lens

 Over time, my life in Thailand has taken on a simple and natural rhythm:

-• 1994 – My first visits to Thailand, when I met my future wife
+1994 – My first visit to Thailand, when I met my future wife and stepson

-• 2002–present – Family life and the upbringing of our children
+2002–present – Twenty-four years of family life and the upbringing of our children

 This website follows that journey.